Many or all companies we feature compensate us. Compensation and editorial research influence how products appear on a page.

 Physician Assistant Loan Repayment & Forgiveness Options

 Becoming a physician assistant can be an emotionally and financially rewarding career path.
-The median annual physician assistant pay tops $100,000, according to the Bureau of Labor Statistics
+The median annual physician assistant pay tops $130,000, according to the Bureau of Labor Statistics.
+But if you’re still paying off student loans, you may wonder if that salary is enough.

-Paying off physician assistant student loans can be daunting, but it’s not impossible.
-This guide will explain your loan repayment options and whether it’s possible to qualify for physician assistant loan forgiveness.
+This guide will explain your loan repayment options and whether it’s possible to qualify for physician assistant loan forgiveness so you can maximize your earnings and pay down your student debt as quickly as possible.

 Federal physician assistant loan repayment & forgiveness programs

-You can use the Segal AmeriCorps Education Award to repay qualified student loans.
+You can use the Segal AmeriCorps Education Award to repay qualified physician assistant student loans.
 There are two ways to receive the award:

 The Health Professions Loan Repayment Program

-The Health Professions Loan Repayment Program helps health care professionals to repay student loans while serving in the armed forces.
-If this applies to you, you may also be interested in military student loan forgiveness.
+The Health Professions Loan Repayment Program (HPLRP) helps health care professionals repay student loans while serving in these branches of the armed forces:

-Physician assistants are also eligible to receive a Special Pay bonus based on years of service.
-It maxes out at $20,000 per year, with a three-year commitment.
+If you enlist in the National Guard, you may also be eligible to receive a Special Pay bonus based on years of service.
+It maxes out at $20,000 per year with a three-year commitment.

 Indian Health Service loan repayment

-IHS recipients must be licensed to practice or certified to receive an award.
-You can’t receive this assistance concurrently with another federal loan repayment program, including the National Health Service Corps.
+You can extend your service contract every year until your qualifying student debt is repaid.
+However, you can’t receive this assistance concurrently with another federal loan repayment program, including the National Health Service Corps.

 NHSC loan repayment

-The U.S. Public Health Service Commissioned Corps. coordinates with other federal agencies to help employees obtain PA student loan repayment assistance.
+The Commissioned Corps of the U.S. Public Health Service coordinates with other federal agencies to help employees obtain PA student loan repayment assistance.

-Depending on where you work, you may have access to loan repayment and forgiveness through the Indian Health Service, the National Health Service Corps., the Public Service Loan Forgiveness program, or an income-driven repayment plan.
+Depending on where you work, you may have access to loan repayment and forgiveness through the IHS, the NHSC, the Public Service Loan Forgiveness program, or an income-driven repayment plan.

 State Loan Repayment Program (SLRP)

-Several state-based programs operate under the National Health Service Corps. to provide repayment assistance.
+Several state-based programs operate under the NHSC to provide repayment assistance.
 The main qualification is agreeing to a work service commitment in an NHSC-designated Health Professional Shortage Area (HPSA).

 Public Service Loan Forgiveness